Charles Schwab

 Career Site

 Charles Schwab is a leading provider of discount brokerage services both online and at retail offices.
-Investors can trade stocks for as low as $12.95 online.
+Schwab offers online trades at $8.95 per trade.

 History